Jessime/MazeDay2017/src/binball_game/README.md

 ### Components

 The ball can interact with a variety of components.
-In certain cases, interacting with combos of components will result in bonus points.
 The basic components are listed below.

+#### Bins

+The ball will fall into bins and a corresponding note will play to indicate to the player which key to hit.
+These bins are located similarly to where flippers would be located if you were playing normal pinball.
+If you hit the wrong key, you will not be able to correct yourself!
+The longer you wait after the note plays, the further left the ball will be angled.
+Wait too long though, and you will lose a life!
+The bin's noises are (from left to right) note1.mp3, note2.mp3, note3.mp3, and note4.mp3.

 #### Segment

 These are basic straight lines.
 They're worth very few points, and generally don't do anything special.
-Their noise is __.mp3
+Their noise is seg2.mp3

+#### Platforms

+These are the horizontally moving segments.
+The ball can only interact with the top platform, and when it does, the ball will teleport to the bottom platform's position and drop down below.

 #### Particle

 Round bumpers are almost as common as segments, and also don't do anything special.
-Their noise is __.mp3
+Their noise is jump.mp3

 #### Spinner

 These rectangles are hard to get to, as they're generally protected by tunnels of segments.
-You'll know if you hit a spinner because it'll freeze the ball for a while while it's spinning.
+You'll know if you hit a spinner because it'll freeze the ball for awhile while it's spinning.
 This freeze is worth it, since it comes with a large score reward.
-Their noise is __.mp3
+Their noise is spin.mp3

+#### CurveBall

+These circles are subclasses of Particle, but they have centripetal force associated with it that curves the ball's trajectory.
+For each frame the ball is in a CurveBall, you will get a small point reward.
+Their noise is chimes.mp3

 #### Tubes

 Tubes are, as the name may imply, components that send your ball to a different location.
 Maybe you'll get lucky and score a bunch of points this way!
+Their noise is suck.mp3

 #### Coins

 Coins have no other effect than giving you points!
-If you collect enough coins, you'll get extra points!
+Some hard to reach coins are worth more than normal coins.
+If you collect all of the coins, they reset and be double the amount!
+Their noise is coins.mp3

-## Winning
+### Winning

 In this game, you win by having fun. :)